sahithyandev/s3/src/content/docs/applied-statistics/17-hypotheses-testing.md

 ## Decision Methods

-Either [critical value method](/applied-statistics/critical-value-method) or [p-value method](/applied-statistics/p-value-method) can be used.
+For a single sample, either [critical value method](/applied-statistics/critical-value-method) or [p-value method](/applied-statistics/p-value-method) can be used.
 Both produce the same results.